 This curriculum was developed by doctoral educators, subject matter experts, and experienced distance education designers.
 It is based on the 28 entry-level doctoral competencies.
 Each aspect of the program has been scrutinized and approved by educators at our regional accreditor, WSCUC.
-The online delivery method has been developed and refined over the last six years in our undergraduate degrees and post-graduate DAOM.
-It has been tremendously well received and embraced by students at all levels of computer literacy.
-The curriculum has been vetted by PCOM alumni since fall 2015.
+The online delivery method was developed and refined over six years in our undergraduate degrees and post-graduate acupuncture doctorate program.
+It has been tremendously well-received and embraced by students at all levels of computer literacy, and the curriculum has been vetted by PCHS alumni since fall 2015.

 Education, particularly professional, graduate education, is a dynamic endeavor.
 To maintain its value, it must maintain its relevance.
-Therefore, the continued development of this program is an ongoing collaborative effort of each administrator, teacher, and student.
+Therefore, the continued development of this program is an ongoing collaborative effort by each administrator, teacher, and student.
 We look forward to forging the future of our medicine together!